Achieving excellence both globally and nationally in educational services for students with special needs.

 Effective teaching at Bulleen Heights is the provision of a safe learning environment within which consistency is valued and motivated staff engage, instruct and assess students along a continuum of learning to achieve individual goals.

-Bulleen Heights School is a Department of Education and Early Childhood Development specialist school for students with a diagnosis of autism spectrum disorder.
-The school enrolment for 2019 is 288 students.
+Bulleen Heights School is a Department of Education specialist school for students with a diagnosis of autism spectrum disorder.
+The school enrolment for 2023 is 240 students.
 We have two school campuses; Pleasant Rd Campus and Manningham Rd Campus.

 Curriculum development and implementation across the school is based on Victorian Curriculum, providing a framework for planning the whole school curriculum by setting out standards for students to achieve in core areas.
 At Bulleen Heights School the learning standards assist in the development of student programs, according to individual need.